May 30, 2020 © by Judith Allen Shone

 - Swim or go fishing, climb or run.
 Keep your body moving.

 - Enjoy a creative experience.
 Paint, take pictures, sing, play an instrument, garden, dance, write, bird-watch, build something, learn a language, cook, sew.
+Alone or with a friend.
 Make your heart sing.

 - Help another caregiver solve a situation.